AdoshiMatamoto/adrianmatei.com/_photostories/brienz-rothorn-trip.md

     title: "Time to relax a little bit"
   - url: /assets/images/photostories/brienz-rothorn-trip/17.2-view-of-rothorn-peak-panorama.jpg
     image_path: /assets/images/photostories/brienz-rothorn-trip/17.2-view-of-rothorn-peak-panorama.jpg
-    alt: "I can understand why they are starring - panorama with Rothorn summit in the middle"
+    alt: "I can understand why the starring - panorama with Rothorn summit in the middle"
-    title: "I can understand why they are starring - panorama with Rothorn summit in the middle"
+    title: "I can understand why the starring - panorama with Rothorn summit in the middle"
   - url: /assets/images/photostories/brienz-rothorn-trip/18-i-am-leaving-i-miss-my-toys.JPG
     image_path: /assets/images/photostories/brienz-rothorn-trip/18-i-am-leaving-i-miss-my-toys.JPG
-    alt: "I don't know about you guys, but I am leaving, I miss my toys"
-    title: "I don't know about you guys, but I am leaving, I miss my toys"
+    alt: "Kid won't last long though, misses his toys or whatever.."
+    title: "Kid won't last long though, misses his toys or whatever.."
   - url: /assets/images/photostories/brienz-rothorn-trip/19-cloud-worth-sharing.JPG
     image_path: /assets/images/photostories/brienz-rothorn-trip/19-cloud-worth-sharing.JPG
     alt: "Somebody is making a really big barbeque"
     title: "Somebody is making a really big barbeque"
   - url: /assets/images/photostories/brienz-rothorn-trip/20-believe-it-or-not-we-caught-that-train.JPG
     image_path: /assets/images/photostories/brienz-rothorn-trip/20-believe-it-or-not-we-caught-that-train.JPG
-    alt: "Believe it or not we managed to catch that train, btw the BBQ was getting hot"
+    alt: "Hurry up to catch that train down... the BBQ was getting hot"
-    title: "Believe it or not we managed to catch that train, btw the BBQ was getting hot"
+    title: "Hurry up to catch that train down... the BBQ was getting hot"
   - url: /assets/images/photostories/brienz-rothorn-trip/21-lucky-bastards-are-going-up.JPG
     image_path: /assets/images/photostories/brienz-rothorn-trip/21-lucky-bastards-are-going-up.JPG
-    alt: "Those lucky bastards are going up the mountain"
+    alt: "You might think those lucky bastards are going up the mountain"
-    title: "Those lucky bastards are going up the mountain"
+    title: "You might think those lucky bastards are going up the mountain"
+  - url: /assets/images/photostories/brienz-rothorn-trip/22-hidrobike-on-the-lake-view.JPG
+    image_path: /assets/images/photostories/brienz-rothorn-trip/22-hidrobike-on-the-lake-view.JPG
+    alt: "But once back, you can then enjoy a ride with the hidrobike on the Lake Brienz"
+    title: "But once back, you can then enjoy a ride with the hidrobike on the Lake Brienz"
+  - url: /assets/images/photostories/brienz-rothorn-trip/23-that-pilot-was-sleeping.JPG
+    image_path: /assets/images/photostories/brienz-rothorn-trip/23-that-pilot-was-sleeping.JPG
+    alt: "See some plane rebound, after the pilot wakes up"
+    title: "See some plane rebound, after the pilot wakes up"
+  - url: /assets/images/photostories/brienz-rothorn-trip/24-wanted-to-see-that-church-closer.JPG
+    image_path: /assets/images/photostories/brienz-rothorn-trip/24-wanted-to-see-that-church-closer.JPG
+    alt: "Or have a closer look at the lake church, spotted on your way up"
+    title: "Or have a closer look at the lake church, spotted on your way up"
 ---

 A must do journey you need to take if you are in the Interlaken area of Switzerland.
 Once you reach the top you have amazing view on the Lake Brienz (German: Brienzersee) and the surrounding Swiss Alps, topping with Jungfrau, Mönch and Eiger.
   The trip up and down by the steam train is lots of fun too.
-But let the pictures speak for themselves.
+But I'll the pictures speak for themselves:

  {% include gallery caption="This is a sample gallery with **Markdown support**." %}